Symposium: Cultural and Political Perspectives on Psychedelic Science

 2 – Jag Davies – Drug Decriminalization: Repairing the Harms of Psychedelic Prohibition

-3 – J. Hamilton Hudson and Bia Labate – Bubbling with Controversy: Legal Challenges of Ayahuasca Circles in the USA
+3 – Rob Heffernan – Legal Challenges and Opportunities for Ayahuasca Circles in the US

 4 – Ismail Ali – A reflection on the Initiatives to Regulate Psilocybin Mushrooms and Ibogaine in the US